Moe-hacker/ruri/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.14021121.svg)](https://doi.org/10.5281/zenodo.14021121)
 -----------------
 # WARNING:
-For production, I fully recommand you to use tools like crun, youki, containerd, docker, podman, they are more secure and stable.
-This is an non-OCI tool and, you take your own risk using it when you really need.
+For production, I fully recommand you to use tools like [crun](https://github.com/containers/crun), [youki](https://github.com/youki-dev/youki), [containerd](https://containerd.io/), [docker](https://www.docker.com/), [podman](https://podman.io/), [LXC](https://linuxcontainers.org/), [bubblewrap](https://github.com/containers/bubblewrap), they are more secure and stable.
+This is a non-OCI tool and, you take your own risk using it when you really need.
 The whole project is experimental!
 # Looking for i18n?
 This project is not for you.
 If you don't know and don't want to know what's chroot/unshare/namespace/PID/capability/cgroup, you also can't know what's 换根/取消共享/命名空间/进程编号/能力/控制组.
-In fact, after translation, many words are even more un-understandable than English.
-But, it's a good idea to ask ChatGPT :)
+And I currently have no time to mantain multi-language docs.
+But as this is an open-source project, you are welcome to make your own fork with your preferred language :)
 # WARNING:
 > [!WARNING]
 > ruri should always be executed with root privileges(sudo), and do not set SUID or any capability on it!